Previous Page Next Page

 Single Source Continuum Contractor (SSCC)

 An entity with which DFPS contracts to provide the full continuum of foster care and case management services to children and families on behalf of Child Protective Services.
-The entity provides these services within a designated geographic area for the purpose of implementing community-based care as defined in TFC §264.152(4).
+The entity provides these services within a designated geographic area for the purpose of implementing community-based care as defined in Texas Family Code §264.152(4).

 An operation that provides child care that is subject to regulation but does not have a permit and is not in the process of applying for a permit.
 Sometimes referred to as an “illegal operation.”